Table of Contents

 - Download a Free Licensing Agreement Template

 - Consequences of Not Using a Licensing Agreement

 1. Download a Free Licensing Agreement Template

-2. The Basics: What is a Licensing Agreement
+2. What is a Licensing Agreement

 A Licensing Agreement is a legal document between two parties – the Licensor, or person who owns the intellectual property (IP), and the Licensee, or person who is receiving a license to use the IP.
 The Licensor can be the owner of a copyright, trademark, patent, service mark, trade secret, know-how, or other IP.

 A simple Licensing Agreement will identify the following basic elements:

 - Licensor: the person who owns the intellectual property